Home > Spain > Madrid > LIFE International School

 Qualities and characteristics best defining the school

-We started with preschool on 2017 and added several additional levels each year until we have a complete school, through grade 12.
+We started with preschool in 2017 and added several additional levels each year until we finally have a complete school, through grade 12.
 Our school is characterized by small class sizes; English immersion; holistic education which includes excellence in academics as well as social, physical, emotional, and spiritual training; character training in Christian values such as love, respect, obedience, and a hard work ethic of striving to do your best; and a positive, encouraging learning environment.

 Teaching approach of the school